Finding Minimum-Cost Explanations for Predictions made by Tree Ensembles: Algorithms for Minimizing Explanations

 \section{Algorithms for Minimizing Explanations}

-In this section, we formalize two algorithms for minimizing explanations; one for computing minimal explanations, and one for computing explanations that are minimum with respect to the weighted sum of the indices of variables present in the explanation.
+In this section, we formalize two algorithms that use the oracle from Section~\ref{sec:oracle} to minimize explanations: one for computing minimal explanations, and one for computing explanations that are minimum with respect to the weighted sum of the indices of variables present in the explanation.
+Proofs of correctness for these algorithms are given in Appendix~\ref{sec:proofs}.
+The problem of determining the validity of an explanation is in the set of coNP problems\cite{Izza21}, and the problem of finding a minimal explanation is $\text{D}^\text{P}$-complete\cite{Izza21}.
+The problem of finding a minimum explanation, however, is in the set of $\Sigma_2^p$-complete problems\cite{Audemard22}.
+In Section~\ref{sec:perf} we show that with access to a highly efficient oracle, however, there are applications in the context of current published benchmarks where the computation of minimum explanations is both desirable and tractable.